cdrodri1/kenward-bot/README.md

 ### Installing Git and Cloning the Repository
 Git is our version control software.
 It makes it easy for us to collaborate together on code and gives us the option to rollback in case we make a mistake.

 You can download git from [here](https://git-scm.com/downloads).
-I primarily use and recommend the Git Bash application that should come included in that download, but there are other git tools out there as well.
+I primarily use and recommend the Git Bash application on Windows that should come included in that download, but there are other git tools out there as well.

 **Windows**